Latest from the blog…

 See details of previous workshop at Harvard Farm

 If people are interested, I can talk for hours on the following subjects:

 Niwaki: Pruning, Training and Shaping Trees the Japanese Way.
 Based on my book, I look at the crucial role trees and pruning play in the Japanese garden, and how Japanese techniques can be applied in western gardens on a wide range of plants.

 Creative Topiary: An imaginative look at pruning and topiary around the world, taking inspiration from agriculture, the landscape, classical topiary, Asia, fruit trees - just about anywhere.

 Pine Pruning: A detailed look at Japanese pine pruning techniques.
 Strictly for nutters.

-I have given talks in the UK to the English Gardening School, The Garden History Society, The Dorset gardens Trust and The Caledonian Society, as well as numerous horticultural societies and groups.
+I have given talks in the UK to the English Gardening School, The Society of Garden Designers, The Garden History Society, The Dorset gardens Trust and The Caledonian Society, as well as numerous horticultural societies and groups.
 In the US I have talked to The Pennsylvania Horticultural Society and the Horticultural Alliance of the Hamptons,

 Tripod Ladders & Pruning Tools